Mitrailleuse d'Avion Browning - F.N. Calibre 13,2 mm: Sweden

-After the war it became apparent that 13.2×99mm ammunition would be too expensive to come by and with the purchase of surplus P-51D Mustangs (in Sweden designated J 26) armed with 12.7×99mm AN-M2 Browning guns in 1945, it was decided in 1947 to re-chamber the 13.2 mm akan m/39 guns for the readily available 12.7×99mm Browning (.50 BMG) cartridge.
-Conversion to the new cartridge only required a barrel swap due to the similarities between the 13.2×99mm and 12.7×99mm cartridges, and both types of barrels (12.7 mm and 13.2 mm) was available simultaneously for a few years to allow the existing 13.2 mm stock to be used up in live fire exercise.
+After the war it became apparent that 13.2×99mm ammunition would be too expensive to come by and with the purchase of surplus North American P-51D Mustangs (in Sweden designated J 26) armed with 12.7×99mm AN-M2 Browning guns in 1945, it was decided in 1947 to re-chamber the 13.2 mm akan m/39 guns for the readily available 12.7×99mm Browning cartridge.
+Conversion to the new cartridge only required a barrel swap due to the similarities between the 13.2×99mm and 12.7×99mm cartridges, and both types of barrels (12.7 mm and 13.2 mm) were available simultaneously for a few years to allow the existing 13.2 mm stock to be used up in live fire exercise.
 The 13.2 mm cartridge was written off from manuals around 1950.
-Even though the 12.7 mm cartridge was considered a downgrade from the 13.2 mm cartridge with its high-explosive ammunition, it did not matter, as Sweden's main fighter fleet by then had been upgraded to Vampire fighter planes armed with 20 mm cannons.
+Even though the 12.7 mm cartridge was considered a downgrade from the 13.2 mm cartridge with its high-explosive ammunition, it did not matter, as Sweden's main fighter fleet by then had been upgraded to de Havilland Vampire fighter planes armed with 20 mm cannon.
 The last frontline military aircraft to use the 12.7 mm akan m/39s was the SAAB T 18B coastal attacker aircraft which left service in 1959.

-From the early 1950s onward however, the 12 mm akan m/39 started being used as a training weapon for jet fighters, such as the de Havilland J 28 Vampire and the SAAB J 29 Tunnan, were it could be mounted in place of their main cannon armament by the use of a small add-on.
+From the early 1950s onward however, the 12 mm akan m/39 started being used as a training weapon for jet fighters, such as the de Havilland J 28 Vampire and the SAAB J 29 Tunnan, where it could be mounted in place of the main cannon armament by the use of a small add-on.
 This use continued all the way to the early 2000s when its last training carrier, the Saab 37 Viggen, left service in 2007.